Site Search

 Albury Base Hospital

-One of the oldest institutions in Albury, the Albury Base Hospital has a special place in local community memory.
-This collection includes historic documents, nurses uniforms, photographs, memories captured on film, medical instruments and even an iron lung.
+The collection includes historic documents, nurses uniforms, photographs, publications, memories captured on film, medical instruments and an iron lung.

 Learn More